nanihadesuka/autociv/autociv_data/README.md

 	- balanced maps mod
 	- spec mod (monitor) mod
 	- custom_rating mod
-- Should work with all mods that don't have heavy code changes.
+- Should work with all mods that don't have extensive code changes

 ## More stuff & goodies